surajit883/ndvi_cloud_masking/README.md

 Install the required dependencies listed in the "Dependencies" section.
 Update the script with your desired parameters, such as start date, end date, and coordinates defining the area of interest.
 Run the script using the command python script_name.py.
-Parameters
-start_date: Start date for data collection in 'YYYY-MM-DD' format.
-end_date: End date for data collection in 'YYYY-MM-DD' format.
-coord: List of coordinates defining the area of interest.
 Functionality
 Cloud Masking: The script utilizes Landsat images to mask out clouds and shadows, ensuring that only clear pixels are used for further analysis.
 NDVI Calculation: After cloud masking, the script calculates the Normalized Difference Vegetation Index (NDVI) for each pixel in the images, providing valuable information about vegetation health and density.